-40. Generally, any general insurance or reinsurance service supplied by an insurer/takaful operator located in the Principal Customs Area (PCA) covering risk in a designated area is standard rated.
+- 42. Generally, any general insurance or reinsurance service supplied by an insurer/takaful operator located in the Principal Customs Area (PCA) covering risk in a designated area is standard rated.
 Similarly, the same supply if made from the designated area to the PCA is subject to GST at the standard rate.
-Please refer to GST Guide on Designated Areas for further details.
+Please refer to GST Guide on Designated Areas for further details. - 43.
+However, if the insurer/takaful operator 'belongs' in the designated area (has a fixed establishment) and provides insurance/takaful services in the designated area (the risk covered is in the designated area) to a recipient in the designated area, such supply of services is not subject to GST.